 - With 4 million pieces of content being published every day, competition for eyeballs is getting fierce online.

 - Organic social reach and engagement has plummeted in the last few years but businesses still need to see a positive ROI from all the marketing activity they undertake.

 - More than one million and a half workers are set to join the gig economy in the next year

-In spite of the challenges, a growing number of businesses have learnt how to harness the power of freelance a marketing consultant to fulfil their marketing goals even, within the tightest of budgets.
+In spite of the challenges, a growing number of businesses have learnt how to harness the power of freelance a marketing consultant or fractional marketing director to fulfil their marketing goals even, within the tightest of budgets.
 So what are the main motivations for companies to hire a marketing consultant?
 We’ve uncovered the main reasons why companies are now hiring marketing consultants rather than appointing agencies or sometimes even full-time staff.

 26 KEY REASONS TO HIRE A MARKETING CONSULTANT

 The biggest reason that companies hire consultants of all types is objectivity, particularly for a marketing consultant.
 A neutral and non-emotive perspective on a business is always useful and comes without power struggles, career-building motivations, and misaligned objectives of internal teams or traditional agency/client relationships